Established: January 12, 1967

 Overhead is to provide compensation to the University for the use of space, heat, light, power, furniture, administrative services, library, central computing, etc. Overhead recovery received by the University will be credited to the University's operating budget and distributed on a slip-year basis.

-Responsibility for the administration and application of this policy rests with the Vice-President, University Research.
+Responsibility for the administration and application of this policy rests with the Vice-President, Research and International.